Vasavi-546/Vasavi-546/README.md

 # 💫 About Me:
-I’m currently working on Devops and I’m learning terraform and kubernetes<br><br>
+I’m currently working on Devops and I’m learning terraform,Openshift,ansible and kubernetes<br><br>

 # 💻 Tech Stack: